localstack/docs/content/en/getting-started/help-and-support/index.md

 - Call the diagnostic endpoint `curl -s localhost:4566/_localstack/diagnose | gzip -cf > diagnose.json.gz` (Endpoint URL depends on your configuration)
 - Send the output file to our Slack chat

-Ensure that you avoid sending the diagnostic output to public channels or forums, as it may contain sensitive information.
+<span style="color: darkred;">**Ensure that you avoid sending the diagnostic output to public channels or forums, as it may contain sensitive information.**</span>
 {{< /callout >}}

 #### Channels

-You can avail standard support through the following channels:
+Standard support can be accessed through the following channels:

 - [LocalStack Slack Bot](https://localstack.cloud/slack)
 - [LocalStack Web Application](https://app.localstack.cloud)